emqx/emqx-docs/en_US/rule/backend_hstreamdb.md

   "#"
 ```

-The SQL rules in the document are for example only, please write the SQL according to the business design.
+The SQL rules in the document are for demonstrations only, please write the SQL according to the business design.

 Click Add Action and select Data Persistence to save the data to HSTreamDB.
 Select the resource created in the previous step and enter the parameters, which are defined in the following table.